leifgehrmann/lego-art-map-generator/README.md

 Scripts for generating custom mosaics for the LEGO Art 'World Map' set.

+It also has some notes of my research into the original LEGO 'World Map' set, such as how LEGO might have created the projection, and any interesting design decisions they made.

-This project is not affiliated with The Lego Group.
+**This project is not affiliated with The Lego Group.**

 ## Interesting notes about the LEGO Art world map set